Safety advocate urges GM switch fund to intensify victim outreach

 | NEW YORK

-NEW YORK A car-safety advocate on Wednesday urged the lawyer overseeing General Motors Co's program to compensate victims of accidents linked to a faulty ignition switch in its vehicles to take a more active approach to finding cases of injury or death.
+NEW YORK A car-safety advocate on Wednesday urged the lawyer overseeing General Motors Co's (GM.N) programme to compensate victims of accidents linked to a faulty ignition switch in its vehicles to take a more active approach to finding cases of injury or death.

 The switch, which can slip out of position, cutting power to air bags and brakes, prompted the recall of 2.6 million vehicles this year.